dataluscorp/browser/remote/doc/Usage.md

-You can use this to instruct the Remote Agent to bind to a particular port on your system.  port is optional, which means `firefox --remote-debugging-port` will bind the HTTPD to the default `localhost:9222`.
+You can use this to instruct the Remote Agent to bind to a particular port on your system.  port is optional, which means `datalus --remote-debugging-port` will bind the HTTPD to the default `localhost:9222`.

 If port has been specified the default port will be overridden:

-	% firefox --remote-debugging-port 9989
+	% datalus --remote-debugging-port 9989
     DevTools listening on ws://localhost:9989/devtools/browser/b49481af-8ad3-9b4d-b1bf-bb0cdb9a0620

 When you ask the Remote Agent to listen on port 0, the system will atomically allocate an arbitrary free port:

-    % firefox --remote-debugging-port 0
+    % datalus --remote-debugging-port 0
     DevTools listening on ws://localhost:59982/devtools/browser/a12b22a9-1b8b-954a-b81f-bd31552d3f1c

 Allocating an atomic port can be useful if you want to avoid race